- Key Takeaways

 A dryer texture and sharper taste are achieved for a Provolone aged for long.
 Try it in pizza with fresh tomato, basil, or a solo cheese topping if not paired with Mozzarella.

-- Flavor: mild, sweet taste (young), sharp, piquant taste (aged)
+- Flavor: mild, milky flavor, sweet taste (young), sharp, piquant taste (aged)

 - Browning Capability: dark browning